5adiyah/event-registration/ReadMe.md

   - Create a layouts file and connect to other layouts plus css file
   - When creating forms, you have to add `{{ csrf_field() }}` to protect your data

-**ECOMMERCE RESEARCH**
+**ECOMMERCE RESEARCH - STRIPE**
-  - Look up Laravel Cashier
-  - Look up cartalyst
-  - Look up OpenCart
+  - Take form from stipe and POST to an action?
+  - You'll need a data-key from your stripe account

 **BUGS**